A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Home Appliances

 Suppose that $C_{i,\text{EWH}}$ denotes the capacity of the tank, $p_{\text{EHW}}^{max_i}$ denotes the maximum power the EWH can consume, and $y_{i,EWH}(t)$ represents the hot water demand of home $i$ at time point $t$.
-We define the following decision variables: \begin{itemize} \item $x_{i,\text{EWH}}(t)$ denotes the amount of hot water available in tank at time $t$. \item $z_{i,\text{EWH}}(t)$ denotes the amount of water that the EWH will heat from time $t$ to $(t+1)$. \end{itemize}
+We define the following decision variables: \begin{itemize} \item $x_{i,\text{EWH}}(t)$ denotes the amount of hot water available in tank at time $t$. \item $z_{i,\text{EWH}}(t)$ denotes the amount of water that the EWH will heat from time $t$ to $(t+1)$. \item $p_{i,\text{EWH}}(t)$ denotes the amount of power provided by the EWH at time $t$. \end{itemize}

 Then, the hot water consumption preferences of the user $i$ can be satisfied by adding the following set of constraints to the HEMS:

 where Equation \eqref{ewh_a} ensures that the available hot water does not exceed the capacity of the tank, Equation \eqref{ewh_b} ensures that the water tank has enough hot water to satisfy the water demand, Equations \eqref{ewh_c} and \eqref{ewh_d} set the lower and upper bounds for the power consumption of the EWH, Equation \eqref{ewh_e} calculates the amount of tap water that the EWH can heat, and Equation \eqref{ewh_f} ensures that the amount of water in the tank is always non-negative.
 Finally, Equation \eqref{ewh_g} defines the amount of available hot water in the tank recursively by considering the inflow and outflow of the hot water.
 The parameters of the EWH are summarized in Table \ref{tab:EWH}.